autoplot/documentation/javadoc/org/autoplot/RecentUrisGUI.md

-# org.autoplot.RecentUrisGUIThis presents the URI history in a useful dialog where URIs are
+# org.autoplot.RecentUrisGUI

- sorted into today, yesterday, last week, etc.  The URI history is stored in AUTOPLOT_DATA/bookmarks/history.txt.
+This presents the URI history in a useful dialog where URIs are sorted into today, yesterday, last week, etc.  The URI history is stored in AUTOPLOT_DATA/bookmarks/history.txt.
 Times in the history file in UT, not the local time.

  This useful dialog needs to be rewritten.
  See https://sourceforge.net/p/autoplot/bugs/1019/

-RecentUrisGUI( )
+# RecentUrisGUI( )
 Creates new form RecentUrisGUI

 ***